kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/index.md

 # Hey there!
 I am a dude from Vietnam.
 My birthday is on the September 7th.
 During my free time, I like writing and listening to indie music.

-I enjoy watching animes, reading mangas, (open-world) games and eating Pho.
-Games include Minecraft, Among Us and all that stuff.
+I enjoy watching animes, reading mangas, (open-world) games like [Minecraft](https://www.minecraft.net), [Among Us](https://www.innersloth.com/games/among-us/) etc. and eating Pho.

 * I'm an introvert.
 More specifically, **😼 ISTP-T**
 * ✏️ I sketch and write.